aryzach/aryzach.github.io/_posts/2021-10-29-death-with-dignity-op-ed.markdown

 ----------------
 # Notes

+## don't forget to find audio note in email with things to do for this

 Some other thoughts about building the culture and appropriate incentives:
 - somehow limit concentration of power.
 I don't have much experience with this, but I think there should still be strong leadership and representation